North Texas Songs of Summer | Dallas Observer

 Jonathan Tyler, “Underground Forever”

-There may be no greater song that evokes the carefree spirit of summertime without ever saying the word “summer.”
-Dallas’ own prodigal son, Jonathan Tyler, wrote the song in the waning half of 2019 to ameliorate a sense of media burnout, but the song took on a completely different context after its release at the height of the COVID-19 panic in April 2020, as he sang: “We need a walk on the beach or a picnic in the par.
+There may be no greater song to evoke the carefree spirit of summertime without ever saying the word “summer.”
+Dallas’ own prodigal son, Jonathan Tyler, wrote the song in the waning half of 2019 to ameliorate a sense of media burnout, but the song took on a completely different context after its release at the height of the COVID-19 panic in April 2020, as he sang: “We need a walk on the beach or a picnic in the park.
 We need an island getaway ‘cause things have gotten pretty dark.
 Can we hide out in the hills where we could sleep until noon?
 I feel like I’m gonna break If I don’t get out pretty soon.”

-Tyler’s eternally soothing brand of rock ‘n’ roll, country, and blues soothes out into a lulling anthem, a friendly voice of reassurance that self-captivity was not the only option, and there was a world waiting to be explored – alone or together.
+Tyler’s eternally soothing brand of rock ‘n’ roll, country and blues soothes out into a lulling anthem, a friendly voice of reassurance that self-captivity was not the only option, and there was a world waiting to be explored — alone or together.

 Don Henley, “The Boys of Summer”